 - Finished: Completed tasks.

-Status lists (or columns) can be customized, added, or removed from TaskRay by your admin.
+Status lists (or columns) can be customized by your admin.
+It is possible to rename, add, or remove them from TaskRay.
 Additionally, the colors that are assigned to each status list can be changed as well.
 Here are the instructions for customizing status lists: Modify Status Lists and Colors.

-Lists, along with the tasks that they contain, can also be temporarily hidden from the TaskRay views if necessary.
+Lists, along with the tasks that they contain, can also be temporarily hidden from the TaskRay Work views if necessary.

 In Kanban View, the statuses are represented by columns and tasks can be moved between the columns.
 Moving a task to a new column updates its status.
 Next to the column headers, you will also see a colored circle, which displays the count of how many tasks are within each status list.
 The color of the circle represents the color that was assigned to the status list (referenced in other views).

 To move a task from one column to another to change its status, drag the task card from one column and drop it into the new column.
 You can move tasks in any direction, as well as skip columns if necessary.

 You can also move a task to the next status column (one column at a time) using the Arrow icon on the Task Card.

 - In the Kanban View toolbar, click on the Change Sort Option button.

 - Select Whiteboard Sort.

 - To prioritize tasks within the columns, drag and drop the tasks into new positions within the column lists.

 In Row View, the task statuses will be displayed on the right side of the task cards.
 Notice that the status colors match the count circles next to the column headers in Kanban View.

 You can hover over the Status section on any of the tasks to reveal quick actions.
 Tasks that aren't complete (by default, those with the Holding, Prioritized, or Started statuses) will reveal the following options:

 - Complete Task (checkmark icon): Will complete the task and move it to the final column.